etorresh/MarkovTweets/README.md

   - **Automatic tweets:** randomly tweets sentences.
 Time interval can be adjusted at settings.

-  - **Current trends:** trending hashtags can be added to automatic tweets.
+  - **Current trends:** trending hashtags can be added to tweets.
 The probability of using a hashtag can be adjusted at settings.

 ## Installation:
 ```